-EMDR and IFS Integration
+EMDR and Parts Work Integration

 Have you been feeling stuck in your EMDR practice?

-Thankfully, you’re not alone in feeling this way.I began offering EMDR and IFS integration courses because I noticed how many therapists (just like you) were struggling to implement these complimentary therapy models into treatment.
-If you want to learn how to skillfully apply adaptive integration techniques to the EMDR treatment process and feel more confident helping clients with complex trauma histories, my IFS and EMDR integration courses are just for you.
+Thankfully, you’re not alone in feeling this way.
+I began offering EMDR and parts work integration courses and consultation because I noticed how many therapists (just like you) were struggling to implement these complimentary therapy models into treatment.
+If you want to learn how to skillfully apply adaptive integration techniques to the EMDR treatment process and feel more confident helping clients with complex trauma histories, my parts work and EMDR integration courses and consultation groups are just for you.

 The truth is that integration is tricky.
 Competence comes with practice and can’t be mastered right out of the gate.
 Even if you have in-depth knowledge of both approaches, weaving them together successfully is an entirely different ballgame.